We maintain permanently fixed sharps containers at public toilets throughout the municipality to promote the safe disposal of used needles.

 - Tell children never to pick up needles or syringes, but to call an adult

 - Do not put needles and syringes down toilets and drains

 - DO NOT break the needle off the syringe

 - Dispose of injecting equipment responsibly

 Local needle and syringe programs are coordinated by:

 There are large capacity bright orange disposal bins located outside the entrance of each of the Latrobe Community Health Offices at:

 These disposal bins are accessible at all times and are capable of taking large capacity needle and syringe disposal containers.

-Latrobe Community Health Services employs Regional Mobile Drug Safety Workers who are available for assistance, education and advice on any drug related issues.
-They can be contacted on the above phone numbers during office hours.
+Latrobe Community Health Services employ a Regional Mobile Drug Safety Worker who is available for assistance, education and advice on any drug related issues.
+Latrobe Community Health Service can be contacted on the above phone numbers during office hours.

 For further information email RRE@latrobe.vic.gov.au